Lorrin A. Thurston: Politics

 He followed his father and became a member of the legislature of the Hawaiian Kingdom in 1886.

 Thurston inherited the conservative thinking of the missionaries, which put him at odds with Hawaiian royalty as well as immigrants such as Greek hotelier George Lycurgus whose lifestyles were filled with gambling and liquor.
 The Missionary Party would change its name to the Reform Party in 1887, as it grew to include business owners.

 In July 1887 Thurston authored what is called the "Bayonet Constitution" because it was imposed under threat by the Honolulu Rifle Company militia.
 It limited the executive power of the monarch King Kalākaua.
 Thurston became the powerful Interior Minister, with Englishman William Lowthian Green as minister of finance, as the old cabinet of Walter M. Gibson was ousted.
 Voting rights and membership of the legislature were based on property ownership, resulting in effective control by wealthy Americans and Europeans.

-He served in the cabinet until June 17, 1890 when he was replaced by Charles N. Spencer.
+He served in the cabinet until June 17, 1890, when he was replaced by Charles N. Spencer.

-Queen Liliʻuokalani became monarch in 1891 and tried to recover power with a new constitution.
+Queen Liliʻuokalani became monarch in 1891 and tried to seize more power with a new constitution.
 In 1892 Thurston led the Annexation Club, later adopting the title Committee of Safety, which planned for making Hawaii a territory of the United States.
 In 1893 the Committee of Safety was supported by the U.S. Military in an overthrow of the Hawaiian Kingdom, and the resulting Provisional Government of Hawaii was controlled by Thurston's committee.

-Thurston headed the commission sent to Washington, D.C. to negotiate with Benjamin Harrison for American annexation.
-Liliʻuokalani and Crown Princess Victoria Kaʻiulani also traveled to Washington and made it clear the new government did not have the support of the majority of the Hawaiian population.
+Thurston headed the commission sent to Washington, D.C., to negotiate with Benjamin Harrison for American annexation.
+Liliʻuokalani and Crown Princess Victoria Kaʻiulani also traveled to Washington to claim the new government did not have the support of the majority of the Hawaiian population.
 As news spread of the force used, the proposed treaty met opposition and was not ratified.
-A century later in the Apology Resolution of 1993, the U.S. Congress apologized for the involvement of the United States Marine Corps in the overthrow, and the controversy continues to modern times.
+A century later in the Apology Resolution of 1993, the U.S. Congress controversially apologized for the involvement of the United States Marine Corps in the overthrow, and the controversy continues to modern times.

 In March 1893 Grover Cleveland became president, and disavowed the treaty.
 Thurston helped draft another constitution, and the Republic of Hawaiʻi was declared on July 4, 1894.
 He appointed Sanford B. Dole to the office of President of the Republic.
-A series of attempted revolts called the Wilcox rebellions were defeated during this period.
+A series of abortive revolts called the Wilcox rebellions had little public support, and were defeated during this period.
 In 1897 William McKinley became president and Thurston's commission again lobbied for annexation.
 The Spanish–American War in April 1898 increased American interest in the Pacific, due to battles in the Philippines.

 By July 1898 the annexation formed the Territory of Hawaii and Thurston retired from political office to run his business affairs.